OrchardCMS/OrchardCore/src/docs/reference/modules/Resources/README.md

 ```

 In this example, we define a style that depends on Bootstrap version 4.
 In this case, the latest available minor version of bootstrap version 4 will be added.
 Alternatively, you can set a specific version of your choice.
 For example, `SetDependencies("bootstrap:4.6.0")` will load bootstrap version `4.6.0`.
-Finally, you can add the latest available version by simply not specifying any version (i.e., `SetDependencies("bootstrap")`).
+Finally, we can add the latest available version by simply not specifying any version (i.e., `SetDependencies("bootstrap")`).

 !!! note "Registration"
     Make sure to register this `IConfigureOptions<ResourceManagementOptions>` in the `Startup` or your theme or module.